Real-time forecasting within soccer matches through a Bayesian lens: Results and Discussion

-In contrast to the previous case, the second example is a high-scoring affair of Norwich City, playing at home against Liverpool.
-The score at the end of $90$ minutes was 4-5, with Liverpool managing a victory.
-Predicted win probabilities for the two teams, updated after every minute, are presented in \Cref{fig:case2}.

-Several intriguing observations can be made about this game.
-First of all, due to Norwich being a comparatively weaker team, our model estimates only about $25\%$ probability for them to win the contest initially, whereas the same for Liverpool was around 40\%.
-The chance of a victory for Norwich drops sharply as soon as Liverpool scores the first goal of the match.
+One can note that the final scoreline read 2-1 with the winning goal in the match being scored in the $79^{th}$ minute.
+Chelsea was the heavy favourite at the start of the match, both due to being a better team (with respect to team rating) and for playing at home.
+The predicted win probability at the start was around 75\%, and it improved for a few minutes in the beginning.
+A goal in the $21^{st}$ minute consolidates our forecast.
+Later, Portsmouth equalled the scoreline just after the start of the second half.
 It is indeed worth mentioning that the goals scored by the two teams are found to have differential impacts on the probabilities, potentially due to the other covariates used in the model.
-For instance, after the initial goal by Liverpool in the $22^{nd}$ minute, it takes Norwich 2 goals to increase their win probability back to the initial level.
-Next, we see that at the $56^{th}$ minute, when a goal by Liverpool makes the score 3-2 in favour of Norwich, the estimated win probability for Norwich drops from $83\%$ to $16\%$, even though they are leading the match.
-At this moment, the odds are equally in favour of both sides.
-Thereafter, at the $63^{rd}$ minute mark, after Liverpool equalizes the scoreline, we see that the probability of Norwich winning reduces to zero and remains that for the rest of the match.
-Liverpool is predicted to emerge victorious with more than 75\% chance for the remaining of the match and the result indeed goes in their favour at the end.
-Clearly, this case study serves as another captivating example of the importance of considering team strength in predictive modelling and the ability of our model to incorporate several factors accurately.
+For instance, regardless of the even scoreline after the $50^{th}$ minute, our model still considers Chelsea to be the odds on favourites to win.
+Chelsea is predicted to emerge victorious with 50\% chance for the remaining of the match, and the result indeed goes in their favour at the end.
+Clearly, this case study serves as a captivating example of the importance of considering team strength in predictive modelling and the ability of our model to incorporate several factors accurately.
+We find it imperative to point out that the credible intervals for both teams are narrow during the early stages of the match.
+These get wider as the match progresses, especially after Portsmouth equalizes.
+This correctly reflects the uncertainty in the outcome as the scoreline is 1-1.
+A mix of crosses, corners and shots on goal by Chelsea resulted in large credible intervals persisting until the end of the match.

+In \Cref{fig:case1_contri}, we further attempt to demonstrate the probabilistic effect of the time-varying events for the match.
+It is to be noted that the events plotted are only for those respective teams.
+It is quite interesting that events other than goals have a significant impact on the opponent's win probability but a comparatively muted effect on their own.
+For instance, a goal by Portsmouth contributes to the sudden drop in the win probability for Chelsea, but only a marginal increase in the same for Portsmouth.
+On the other hand, a host of shots-on and shots-off-goals in the initial minutes enhances the win probability for Chelsea.
+This can have profound managerial implications.
+By observing the effects these time-varying covariates have on the respective team's win probabilities, the managers can make in-game adjustments to counter the same.